The mestiza muse

 One of the first things you need to do when detangling your hair is to figure out what type of knots you’re dealing with.
 There are two types of knots: surface knots and deep knots.

-Surface knots
+Surface Knots

 Surface knots are the most common type of knot and they usually happen when your hair is dry.
 These kinds of knots are easier to deal with because they’re not as tight as deep knots.